una/personal-goals/happy-moments/happy-moments.md

 04/12/2015
 ---
 I woke up to Lucy (my dog who lives with my parents in Baltimore) sleeping at my feet today in my bed (which I don't experience very often anymore).
 She always makes me happy :)

+04/13/2015
+---
+Today was my first day on the Bluemix team!
+We all went to get pho for lunch and it was just so nice to feel appreciated and like an important team member.

+04/14/2015
+---
+Back to the gym today!
+It sucks when you haven’t gone in a while, but it felt really good to be back (finally).

+04/15/2015
+---
+When I got home from the gym today, it was still light out and super warm!
+So I ended up going on the rooftop of my apartment and blogging and watching the sun set over the city :)

+04/16/2015
+---
+Today was this event called Party in the Park at IBM.
+It was actually really fun.
+I just went for a bit during the day, one of my coworkers was DJing and there was free wine.

+04/17/2015
+---
+Ryan announced that he accepted the offer from Facebook today.
+I know this sounds like a strange “Happy Moment” but I really AM super happy and excited for him!
+I know he’s been wanting this!